Natural Sciences Major—Pre-Medicine Emphasis, Bachelor of Science Degree

 The desire to save lives, treat injuries and diseases, and improve patients’ health is a meaningful motivation to pursue a career in the medical field, one of the most exciting and rewarding professions throughout the world.

-PCC’s graduates have achieved a high level of success in medicine, being accepted into over 70 medical schools, including 5 of the top 10 primary care medical schools as ranked by U.S. News & World Report.
+PCC’s graduates have achieved a high level of success in medicine, being accepted into over 70 medical schools.
 To prepare for medical school, students receive a thorough education in biology and chemistry as well as a strong focus on math and other sciences.
 With a liberal arts base including training in English, speech, history, Bible, and interpersonal skills, PCC students stand out as knowledgeable, articulate, well-rounded communicators.

 Excellent student-teacher ratios provide optimum instruction, encourage professional relationships, and enable faculty to effectively assist students with medical or graduate school admissions.

-Many pre-medicine graduates pursue advanced degrees such as MD, DO, PA, MPH, PhD, DC, OD, PharmD, DDS, DMD, and more.
+Many pre-medicine graduates pursue advanced degrees such as MD, DO, PA, PhD, DC, OD, DDS, DMD, and more.